RahaVaezi/Python-vs.-Go-Explore-the-differences/README.md

 **Paradigm** | Object-oriented, imperative, functional, procedural, reflective | Procedural, functional and concurrent **Execution** | Interpreted | Compiled
-**Typed** | Dynamically typed language | Statically typed language
+**Typed** | Dynamically typed language | Statically typed language **Usage** | Python is more focused to write web applications | Go is more focused on being a system language; still, it’s eating away python share of web apps
+**Memory** | Python offers no memory management | With Go, you can go dirty with memory management **Syntax** | The syntax uses indentation to indicate code blocks | The syntax is based on the opening and closing braces **Concurrency** | Lacks inbuilt concurrency | Concurrency is inbuilt **Object Orientation** | First class Object Oriented programming, support for functional concepts | Mild support for Object Orientation and functional concepts but is strongly typed